Chris-Maina/rentvideos-with-react-graphql/README.md

-# react-starter-pack
+# Rent Videos with Graphql and React

-This starter pack has webpack configured to get you started with your project.
+This project has webpack configured to get you started with your project.
 If you want to deploy your production code using surge:

       * npm install surge --save-dev